Emergent probability fluxes in confined microbial navigation

 where the vorticity $\omega=\bm{\nabla}\times \bm{j}_{r}$ is a function of the forces $\bm{F}_w$ and gorques $\bm{G}_w$ exerted by the boundary on the swimming cell.
 Additionally, because of the anisotropic shape of the microswimmer, the vorticity crucially couples with the gradient of curvature $\nabla\kappa$.

-The flux equation~\eqref{eq:noneqflux} with elliptical boundary conditions can be solved analytically (see SI Sec.~\ref{sec:analytical}).
+The flux equation~\eqref{eq:noneqflux} with elliptical boundary conditions can be solved analytically (see SI Sec.~III).
 Figure~\ref{fig:theory_fluxes} shows the resulting fluxes.
-The qualitative features of the nonequilibrium fluxes found in experiments and simulations are reproduced by the solution of Eq.~\ref{eq:noneqflux}.
+The qualitative features of the nonequilibrium fluxes found in experiments and simulations are reproduced by the solution of Eq.~(\ref{eq:noneqflux}).
 Four symmetrically-placed flux loops emerge in the region close to the apices.
 This fact points to a general connection between fluxes and boundary's curvature.
 We elucidate this relationship in the following.

 We can deduct a quantitative relation of the fluxes from the above arguments.
-From our general arguments (see SI), the steady-state expression for the polarization in close proximity of the wall $\bm{P}_\mathrm{wall} \approx -{(2 \bm{\nabla} \cdot \bm{F}_w)^{-1}} \left( v_0 \bm{\nabla} + {\tau_w}^{-1} \bm{G}_w \right) \rho$.
+From our general arguments (see SI Sec.~II), the steady-state expression for the polarization in close proximity of the wall $\bm{P}_\mathrm{wall} \approx -{(2 \bm{\nabla} \cdot \bm{F}_w)^{-1}} \left( v_0 \bm{\nabla} + {\tau_w}^{-1} \bm{G}_w \right) \rho$.
 Recalling the definition of $\bm{j}_{r}$, and the fact that close to the boundary the probability density is proportional to the curvature $\rho=\alpha\kappa$~\cite{ostapenkoPRL2018}, i.e.\ the cell is more likely to spend more time in regions of high local curvature, we find that generally the flux depends on the curvature $\kappa$ and its gradient $\nabla\kappa$.
-In a circular domain, where the curvature is constant, symmetry prevents the emergence of fluxes (see SI Sec.~\ref{sec:circular}), even though the system is out of equilibrium.
-Statistically, all locations are accessed with equal probability.
+In a circular domain, where the curvature is constant, symmetry prevents the emergence of fluxes (see SI Sec.~IV), even though the system is out of equilibrium.
 A local dependence of curvature breaks the symmetry and allows for nonzero fluxes.
 Thus, we expect the fluxes to depend on $\nabla\kappa$, but not directly on $\kappa$ as observed in our experiments and simulations.